ImaginativeImpact/laravel-mot-history/README.md

 ## Security

-If you discover any security related issues, please email security@imaginativeimpact.com email instead of using the issue tracker.
+If you discover any security related issues, please email security@imaginativeimpact.com instead of using the issue tracker.

 ## License

-MIT
+MIT License.
+Please see the [license file](LICENSE) for more information.